Overview

 Mitral valve replacement

 If the mitral valve can't be repaired, the valve may need to be replaced.
 In mitral valve replacement, a surgeon removes the damaged valve.
-It's replaced with a mechanical valve or a valve made from cow, pig or human heart tissue.
-The tissue valve is also called a biological tissue valve.
+It's replaced with a mechanical valve or a tissue valve made from cow, pig or human heart tissue.
+The tissue valve also is called a biological tissue valve.

-Sometime people need another valve repair or surgery to replace a valve that no longer works.
+Sometimes, people need another valve repair or surgery to replace a valve that no longer works.

 Follow-up care

-© 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2025 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use